Gates-funded program will soon offer home-testing kits for new coronavirus

 When the expanded testing system is up and running, people in the Seattle area who think they might be infected with SARS-CoV-2, the scientific name for the new coronavirus, can fill out a questionnaire online.
 If their symptoms are consistent, they can request a test kit, which will be delivered to their home within two hours.
 The swabs will be collected and delivered to the UW lab.

 The Gates Foundation recently announced it’s committing $5 million for coronavirus response in the Seattle area, and much of that will go for the expanded testing and analysis.
-While the initial focus will be on the Seattle area, the plan is to eventually expand statewide, Dowell said.
+While the initial focus will be on the Seattle area, it could eventually expand statewide, Dowell said.

 Outside of King County, one person has died and more than 30 infections have been confirmed as of Saturday.